-If you wish to use graphic support during FK programming, select the PROGRAM + GRAPHICS screen layout, see "Programming", page 72
+If you wish to use graphic support during FK programming, select the PROGRAM + GRAPHICS screen layout.

+Further Information: Programming, page 76

 Incomplete coordinate data often is not sufficient to fully define a workpiece contour.
 In this case, the TNC indicates the possible solutions in the FK graphic.
 You can then select the contour that matches the drawing.
 The FK graphic displays the elements of the workpiece contour in different colors: